Mesa Airlines: Current fleet

-In September 2013, Mesa Airlines announced an agreement with United Airlines which extends the operation of 20 CRJ700s through 2020.
-The agreement includes an order of 30 United-owned Embraer 175s that will be operated under contract by Mesa Airlines.
+In September 2013, Mesa Airlines announced an agreement with United Airlines which extended the operation of 20 CRJ700s through 2020.
+The agreement included an order of 30 United-owned Embraer 175s that was operated under contract by Mesa Airlines.
 Mesa Airlines later announced an agreement with United Airlines to add 18 Embraer 175 aircraft to Mesa's United Express fleet.
-Mesa will operate 48 Embraer aircraft for United Airlines.
-In October, the company announced an agreement for the addition of 15 new aircraft scheduled for delivery in 2016, which has now increased to 18.
+Mesa operated 48 Embraer aircraft for United Airlines.
+In October 2013, the company announced an agreement for the addition of 15 new aircraft scheduled for delivery in 2016, which increased to 18.
 Mesa currently operates 80 Embraer 175 aircraft under the United Express brand.

 On 8 January 2025, it was reported that Mesa Airlines had entered into a sale-leaseback agreement with United Airlines to purchase and then leaseback 18 units of Embraer 175 aircraft, in a deal that would raise $230 million for the regional carrier.
 The deal involved the transfer of eight E175s by the end of December 2024, with the remaining 10 aircraft in early 2025.